timurrrr/OpenSportsCar/README.md

 Speed                      | 20         |
 Accelerator pedal position | 20         |
 Steering wheel angle       | 20         |
-Brake pressure             | 50         | ... or "brake pedal position"
+Brake pressure             | 50         | or "brake pedal position"
-RPM                        | 20         | For ICE cars
-Engine oil temperature     | 1          | For ICE cars
+RPM                        | 20         | For ICE (Internal Combustion Engine) cars Engine oil temperature     | 1          | For ICE cars
 Engine coolant temperature | 1          | For ICE cars
 Battery charge, %          | 1          | For EVs and hybrids
 Battery power consumption  | 10         | For EVs and hybrids

 Note that all these data channels should be available with those update rates (or higher) _at the same time_.
-While the OBD-II protocol on some cars can provide ~20 Hz update rate for _one_ channel, in order to achieve Tier 1 the car needs to be able to provide all data at once.
+While the OBD-II protocol on some cars can provide a ~20 Hz update rate for _one_ channel, in order to achieve Tier 1, the car needs to be able to provide all data at once.

-Cars with outstanding logging capabilities, such as higher update rates, or many additional data channels available, will be called out as "Tier 1 ⭐".
+Cars with outstanding logging capabilities, such as higher update rates or many additional data channels available, will be called out as "Tier 1 ⭐".

 Here's a list of other useful data channels recommended whenever possible: